reTHINK-project/dev-catalogue/doc/getting_started/installation_guide.md

 docker run -it --net=host rethink/catalogue-test-client
 ```

 Please refer to the [docker website](https://www.docker.com) on how to install and work with docker.
+Also, please refer to the [usage guide](./usage_guide.md) to learn about support arguments and configuration options.